wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-permissions-consent/includes/2-understand-permissions-consent.md

 The scope parameter is a space-separated list of delegated permissions that the app is requesting.
 Each permission is indicated by appending the permission value to the resource's identifier (the Application ID URI).
 For example, this sample request is requesting permission to read the user's calendar and send mail as the user.

-After the signs in, the Microsoft identity platform endpoint checks for a matching record of user consent.
+After the user signs in, the Microsoft identity platform endpoint checks for a matching record of user consent.
 If the user hasn't consented to any of the requested permissions in the past, nor has an administrator consented to these permissions on behalf of the entire organization, the Microsoft identity platform endpoint prompts the user to grant the requested permissions.

 ![Screenshot on the user sign-in and consent experience](../media/03-test-02.png)